How to Prepare for your First Job Interview?

 A little research about the company, its workplace environment, and the processes followed within the organization will not only reflect your enthusiasm but also make it easier for you to answer questions that will be posed by your interviewer.

-Even more, you will have your own set of questions ready to be asked from an interviewer.
+Even more, you will have your own set of questions ready to be asked by an interviewer.
 This is bound to leave a positive impact on him.

 Research online or use company’s website to extract the most relevant information.
 Reading press articles about the company or its latest annual report is quite beneficial.